Jason2Brownlee/awesome-llm-books/README.md

 ## Book List

-Alphabetical list of books on LLMs, each links to a details page.
+Alphabetical list of books on LLMs.
+Each cover/title links to more information about the book.

 | Cover | Details | Year |
 |-------|---------|------------------|